ricardogomes/learning-in-public/certifications/github/foundations/notes/index.md

 - GitHub Codespaces lifecycle:
     - Creating a Codespace
         - Can be done in GitHub.com, VSCode or GitHub CLI
-        - From a GitHub template or any tempalte repository on GitHub.com to start a new project
+        - From a GitHub template or any template repository on GitHub.com to start a new project
         - From a branch in a repository
         - From an open pull request
         - From a commit in the commit history